NutekSecurity/nutek-cipher/README.md

 ## cipher in use

 This program uses *AES-GCM-SIV* cipher with *32 bytes* key and *12 bytes* nonce.
 It's enough for home use.

-## roadmap

-* ✅ changed encryption method to AES-GCM-SIV from AES-CBC using AES-256 encryption algorithm
-* ✅ pipe enabled - pass data from command line and export to file, or output as ciphertext to terminal with no unreadable characters
-* ✅ write to files
-* ✅ read nonce and password from stdin on runtime and from files
-* ✅ write tests
-* 💥 fail better
-* ✅ repair file encryption/decryption

-## crypto gurus

-Probably my vocabulary is wrong, but I want to supply a working copy of encryption/decryption tool;

-I'm opened to pull requests correcting my mistakes, although for now there is nothing wrong with the program itself.
-And after no input from community I will assume that everything is fine.

 ## license